m0nst3rdr1v3n/MusicalStructure/README.md

 # MusicalStructure

-This project if for my Udacity Android Basics Nanodegree.
+This project is for my Udacity Android Basics Nanodegree.